 Beagles have short, water-resistant coats with a moderate to high rate of shedding.
 Routine basic grooming is all that is typically necessary to keep beagles looking their best.
 Luckily, their coat doesn't pick up much debris, so you won't need frequent baths or cleaning up what your dog tracks into the house.

 Be sure to keep their floppy ears clean to prevent ear infections.
-Also, remember to trim your dog's nails regularly to prevent overgrowth, which can affect the gait.
+Also, remember to trim the dog's nails regularly to prevent overgrowth, which can affect the gait.
 It is also good to brush your dog's teeth at least a couple of times per week to maintain good oral health.

 These fearless hounds are well-suited to both hunting and companionship, but proper obedience training is an absolute necessity.
 Without it, beagles can be become unruly and defiant due to their strong-willed nature.
-They are notoriously difficult to train and command and you have to make it fun and interesting for your dog to pay attention to your wishes.
+They are notoriously difficult to train and command, and you have to make it fun and interesting for your dog to pay attention to your wishes.